Unigov: Other city–county consolidations

 Under the Unigov provision of Indiana law, city-county consolidation is automatic when a city's population exceeds the threshold for qualification as a so-called First Class City.
 When the Unigov provision was enacted, the First Class City population threshold was 250,000.
 Indianapolis had a population of over 500,000 people in 1970, more than double the threshold.
-The next most populous city was Fort Wayne with a population of 174,000; so Indianapolis was the only city affected by the legislation.
+The next most populous city was Fort Wayne with a population of 174,000; as such, Indianapolis was the only city affected by the legislation.

 By 2006, Fort Wayne nearly met the threshold for designation as a First Class City as it annexed the populous portions of Aboite Township.
 However, a pre-emptive legislative change in 2004 raised the population requirements for a First Class City from 250,000 to 600,000, which ensured Indianapolis's status as the only First Class City in Indiana.
 As a result, any foreseeable city-county consolidation in Indiana will be voluntary rather than automatic.

 Legacy and criticisms

-Unigov has been praised for its economical impact but has received criticism for both its initial enactment and later impacts on communities - especially on African Americans and those living within pre-Unigov Indianapolis.
+Unigov has been praised for its economic impact but has received criticism for both its initial enactment and later impacts on communities – especially on African Americans and those living within pre-Unigov Indianapolis.

 Unigov was never put up for a direct referendum.
 This has led critics during its enactment and thereafter to call the process undemocratic.
 The closest Indianapolis got to a referendum was the 1967 Indianapolis mayoral election, which Lugar narrowly won.

 Due to public push back and lack of political appetite, Unigov left many government services as is and did not integrate them.
 Most notably, the school districts were not merged.
 While some services like police were later combined, school districts have remained unmerged.
 Lugar later said he knew that the Unigov bill would not pass in the Indiana General Assembly if schools were included, but that the merger was worth it despite the impact on schools.
 The impact on Indianapolis Public Schools (IPS) in particular contributed to declines in enrollment and funding over many decades.

 African Americans lost substantial political clout following the merger, dropping from 23% of the population to 16%.
 For decades following the merger, the suburban populations that were added politically dominated Indianapolis.
-The decline of the IPS heavily impacted African American students, who saw negative impacts from falling enrollments and funding to neighboring school districts outside the largely pre-Unigov IPS school district.
+The decline of the IPS heavily affected African American students, who saw negative impacts from falling enrollments and funding to neighboring school districts outside the largely pre-Unigov IPS school district.

 The economic impact has received more praise.
 The consolidated city has a much larger population, tax base, and overall economy.
 Indianapolis saw substantially less decline than many other cities in the Rust Belt due to deindustrialization, though manufacturing still declined.
 The city also saw more economic and population growth than comparable cities in the region starting in the 1980s.

 Unigov, alongside later developments such as the Baltimore Colts relocation to Indianapolis, contributed to Indianapolis losing the "Naptown" reputation it had developed previously.